esitarz/docs-1/content/integration-services/authorizenet/overview.md

 Profiles, Customer Payment Profiles, Payment Transactions), but will handle all of the necessary OrderCloud.io endpoints as well (CreditCards, Payments, and Transactions).
-Once you have an account established on Authorize.Net, all you'll need is your API Login ID and Transaction Key to take advantage of the various integration endpoints documented here.
+Once you have an account established on Authorize.Net, all you'll need is your API Login ID and Transaction Key to take advantage of the various integration endpoints documented here.

 > Note: OrderCloud.io does not store full Credit Card numbers in our API.
 We will only store the Authorize.Net token, and never the full Credit Card number.